top of page

 Fairness: Automated decisions will be made impartially, avoiding any discrimination based on age, gender, race, ethnicity, religion, disability, or any other protected characteristic as outlined in Australia’s federal anti-discrimination laws.

-Accuracy: The data used in decision-making will be accurate, current, and complete.
-Titan Partners will take all reasonable steps to ensure that information collected is reliable, relevant, and strictly necessary for the company’s functions or activities.
+Accuracy: The data used in decision-making will be accurate, current, and complete to the best of our knowledge and belief.
+Titan Partners will take reasonable steps to ensure that information collected is reliable, relevant, and strictly necessary for the company’s functions or activities.

 Accountability: Automated decisions will be subject to human oversight and review.
-In the event of disputes or errors, employees will have access to a process for addressing and correcting decisions made by automated systems.
+In the event of disputes or errors affecting you, you will have access to a process for addressing and correcting decisions made by automated systems.

 Security and Data Protection: Titan Partners is committed to safeguarding the secure collection, processing, and storage of personal data.
 Regular reviews and security risk assessments of automated systems will ensure that reasonable steps are taken to protect information from misuse, interference, loss, or unauthorized access, modification, or disclosure.